justinrgarrard/world-of-naevis.net/docs/welcome/for_veterans.md

 > * **Specialized Setting Rules** are introduced for [creating dungeons](../gm_guide/rooms/rooms), [running short combats](../gm_guide/combat/combat), and [restricting resting](../adventuring/resting), the better to keep crawls engaging and fast-paced.
 >
-> * **Limitations on Customization** help keep gameplay enjoyable by providing a space where build exploration is rewarded, but not to the extent of eclipsing [quickstart](../character_creation/index#quickstart) characters.
+> * **Limitations on Customization** provide a space where build exploration is rewarded, but not to the extent of eclipsing [quickstart](../character_creation/index#quickstart) characters.
 Limitations also aid in creating a more cohesive world.
+>
+> * **Lower Level Gameplay** changes how tables approach problems, placing greater importance on player strategy over character powers.

 ---